Explore the Value and Importance of P20 Education Councils!

 Future articles will discuss needs, organizational structures, networks and criteria for successful launch and operation of P20 Education Councils led by one of the strategically located 1,000 community colleges in our nation.
 A continuum of understanding and communication is an educational imperative for our students.
 This is an approach that can work.
 All the pieces are in place.
 What needs to be done is to put them all together.
-Including information for students through a P20 Education pipeline that informs about jobs, careers and workforce needs is a good place to start.
+Providing information for students through a P20 Education pipeline that informs, educates, provides articulation, guidance and coaching about jobs, careers, workforce opportunities and lifetime networks is a good place to start.

 Please email suggestions or comments to: Bernie@LuskinInternational.com

 Special thanks to Toni Luskin, Ph.D., for editorial and publishing assistance.

 Lovelace, Jr., B. (Producer).
 (2016, 01-08-20).
 IBM CEO Rometty in Letter to Trump: Help Secure "new collar" IT jobs.
 [Education] Retrieved from CNBC.com